jul0105/last-byte.github.io/_posts/2019-01-22-securing-your-macbook2.md

 These are the actions we will take:
 1. Add a new account with administrative privileges
 2. Demote our everyday account to standard privileges
-3. Edit /etc/sudoers to make sure our standard account is not listed there
+3. Cast some spells using the terminal to clean everything up

 <p class="alert alert-warning">
     <span class="label label-warning">CAUTION:</span> if not done right this procedure can lead you to losing administrative privileges of your Macbook and it will be a royal pain in the butt to gain them back so follow carefully.
 As always, what you do with your machine is all under your responsibility, don't blame me if your Macbook freezes, catches fire, becomes a Decepticon and starts attacking you with lasers for seemingly no reason.